 Re-usable tables or queries across multiple Power BI files, are one of the best candidates for Dataflow.

 What if you have a dataset that includes two tables with totally different schedule options.
-For example, the Sales transactions table coming from SQL Server database is changing every day, and you need to refresh this data every day.
+For example, the Sales transactions table coming from the SQL Server database is changing every day, and you need to refresh this data every day.
 However, the mapping table used for some of the products and maintained by the product team is only changing every quarter.
 If you have both of these queries in one *.pbix file, then you have no other choice but to refresh at the maximum frequency needed which is once a day.

-However, if there be a mechanism that can refresh the mapping table every quarter, apply all transformations needed, and store it in a table.
+However, if there is a mechanism that can refresh the mapping table every quarter, apply all transformations needed, and store it in a table.
 Then on every day you just need to read it.
 Dataflow can do that for You; With one query running the data transformation script and loading it into a destination table.
 This can be scheduled for whatever plan you need.

 Dataflow can run extract, transformation, and load (ETL) process on a different schedule for every query (or table).